kentoapps/Ministagram/README.md

 In Google I/O 2018, Google announced Android Jetpack which is a set of libraries, tools and architectural guidance to help make it quick and easy to build great Android apps.
 Some of them are still alpha or beta but I love trying cutting-edged features and this is a good opportunity to do it so I tried some of them!

-I wrote down what I usded through developing this app.
+I wrote down what I used through developing this app.

 ## Architecture
 - Data Binding